Guaranteed recovery of quantum processes from few measurements: Conclusion and outlook

 \myparagraph{The restricted isometry property (RIP) and perspectives for thresholding methods} The RIP can be adapted to our setting.
 A measurement map $\A$ is said to fulfill RIP for Kraus rank $r$ if

 for all quantum channels $T \in \CPT(\CC^n)$ with Kraus rank at most $r$.
 The lower RIP bound is --- as in our case --- typically enough to obtain recovery guarantees for optimization procedures.
 But their computational cost is often not optimal.
 For instance, iterative hard \cite{CaiCanShe10,Cha15} and soft \cite{BoyParChu11} thresholding algorithms are faster in many instances.
 But here, recovery guarantees are typically more difficult to prove and also required the upper RIP bound.
-Analyzing such algorithms for process tomography setting would be an interesting endeavour for future research.
+More recently, a non-covex algorithm with a global convergence guarantee has been proposed for quantum state tomography \cite{KyrKalPar18}.
+Analyzing such algorithms in the process tomography setting is an interesting endeavour for future research.

 \myparagraph{Random Clifford unitaries} The work \cite{ZhuKueGra16} shows that random Clifford gates are very close to being unitary $4$-designs, and that they provide a precise characterization in terms of irreducible representations of the Clifford group.
 Such tools might be helpful to further relax the requirements on the measurement settings.
 Here, it would be interesting to see if these new insights can be used in order to prove our recovery guarantees with the input states of the channels being random stabilizer states and the bases of the observables random Clifford unitaries.
 This might be particular useful in order to achieve fault tolerance.